How To Shop and Pay Safely Online

 Use Strong And Different Passwords

 You know the deal.
 Using a strong password during registration places you one step ahead of unsolicited sign in attempts.
-Avoid using similar passwords for every platform you join.
-Also, do not use the same password for your email account.
-Fraudsters can easily access your email if you for some reason sign up with their website.
+For your safety, doo not use similar passwords for every platform you join.
+Also, avoid shairing your passwords with your email accounts.
+Fraudsters can easily access your email account if you signed up with their websites and share passwords with your email accounts.

 Start Out With Reputable Stores

 Patronising a reputable and trusted store is one of the easiest ways of being safe while buying online.
 Generally, a trusted shop has stood the test of time with little or no complaints from buyers.
 You’d come across reviews or posts about such stores in forums, social media sites, blogs and review platforms.
-Also, you might find them topping the list of most used shops on the internet.
+It’s easy to find reputable sites as you will notice that they top the list of most used shops on the internet.

 Note: Fraudsters often clone reputable websites by either replacing a word or the domain extension.
 Below are significant instances.

-- Instead of amazon.com you might notice it’s amaz0n.com.
+- Instead of amazon.com you might see it’s amaz0n.com.
 Notice the ‘o’ is replaced with ‘0’

 - Rather than aliexpress.com you might discover it’s aliexpress.net (some stores use different domains, you can research to know all their extensions).

-- Sometimes you may notice a subdomain instead of a domain; jumia.blabla.com instead of jumia.com.
+- Sometimes you may see a subdomain instead of a domain; jumia.blabla.com instead of jumia.com.

-An easy step to visiting the genuine site is to input the store name on Google search and hit enter.
-The search result will display the real URL.
+An easy step to ensure you’re visiting the genuine site is to input the store name on Google search and hit enter.
+The search results will always display the real URL.
 Phishing sites never outrank the original.

 Read Buyer Reviews